censorship-no/ceno-docs/user-manual/en/intro/faq.md

 Also, since CENO and Ouinet are still under development, you may experience some instability.
 That may also mean that backwards-incompatible changes are introduced which require you to uninstall the application or remove stored data (including bookmarks and site settings) before upgrading.

-For important work on Web sites not subject to censorship, we recommend that you use a normal Web browser instead of CENO.
+For important work on Web sites not subject to censorship, we recommend that you use your habitual Web browser instead of CENO.
 Please read the section on [risks](../concepts/risks.md) for more information.

 ## Can I use the CENO Browser to access Twitter, Facebook and Gmail?